Administrative divisions of South Korea: Gu (district)

 A gu (구; 區) is equivalent to district in the West.
 The metropolitan cities of Busan, Daegu, Incheon and Ulsan contain gun as well.
 Gu are similar to boroughs in some Western countries, and a gu office handles many of the functions that would be handled by the city in other jurisdictions.
 Gu are divided into neighborhoods (dong).

 Submunicipal level divisions

 Eup (town)

 An eup (읍; 邑) is similar to the unit of town.
 Along with myeon, an eup is one of the divisions of a county (gun), and of some cities (si) with a population of less than 500,000.
 The main town or towns in a county—or the secondary town or towns within a city's territory—are designated as eup.
 Towns are subdivided into villages (ri).
 In order to form an eup, the minimum population required is 20,000.

 Myeon (township)

 A myeon (면; 面) is one of the divisions – along with eup – of a county (gun) and some cities (si) of fewer than 500,000 population.
-Myeons have smaller populations than eup and represent the rural areas of a county or city.
-Myeon are subdivided into villages (ri).
+Myeons have smaller populations than eups and represent the rural areas of a county or city.
+Myeons are subdivided into villages (ri).
 The minimum population limit is 6,000.